-I recently had the privilege of spending several days with a group of premed advisors.
-What I learned from the experience surprised me.
+I had the privilege of spending several days with a group of premed advisors, and what I learned from the experience surprised me.

-Most medical school admissions experts would tell you that premed advisors rarely give good advice.
-But what surprised me was not just how bad the advice was, but also how confident they were in said bad advice.
-Truly the Dunning-Kruger effect at play.
-I was inspired to make this post after spending time with them because, to be frank, I found myself quite uncomfortable by the fact premeds were being given such misleading information.
-I’m committed to providing premeds with the most accurate, unbiased, and honest guidance.
-It’s simply the right thing to do.
+Most medical school admissions experts will tell you that premed advisors rarely give good advice, but what surprised me was not just how bad the advice was, but also how confident they were in said bad advice—truly the Dunning-Kruger effect at play.
+I was inspired to make this post after spending time with them because I found myself very uncomfortable with the fact that premeds were being given such misleading information.

-I’ll be the first to admit that they do have utility.
-Every university has nuances with schedule and courses, including which courses are impacted and therefore how to navigate the class enrollment process most effectively.
-For this reason, premed advisors are an important resource in making sure you graduate on time, complete your degree requirements, and premed prerequisite courses so that you can graduate on time.
+I’ll be the first to admit premed advisors have utility.
+Every university has nuances with scheduling and courses, which makes it difficult to effectively navigate the class enrollment process.
+Premed advisors make this easier by ensuring you complete your degree requirements and premed prerequisite courses so that you can graduate on time.

-It seems like a relatively simple job for premed advisors—help their premed students get into medical school.
+It seems like a relatively straightforward job for premed advisors—help their premed students get into medical school.

 So where does it all go wrong?